TheDevConnor/Zura/README.md

 ## Installation
 To start using zura Lang, follow the installation instructions below:

-If you are on windows and you want to isntall it using the make command do this:
+If you are on windows and you want to install it using the make command do this:
 ```
 git clone https://github.com/TheDevConnor/Zura-v2
 cd Zura-v2
 make windows
 ```

-If you are on windows and you want to isntall it using the make command do this:
+If you are on linux and you want to install it using the make command do this:
 ```
 git clone https://github.com/TheDevConnor/Zura-v2
 cd Zura-v2